 - Cycle the power to see if the router recovers. - Clear the router's configuration to factory defaults.
-This will set the router's IP address to 192.168.61.1.
 This procedure is explained in "Restoring the Default Configuration and Password" on page 6-7.

 If the error persists, you might have a hardware problem and should contact technical support.